 Being a patent owner can be an incredibly valuable resource.
 Applying for and obtaining a patent can be a sometimes long and complicated process.
-Once you get a patent, you still need to figure out how to monetize the patent.
+Once you finish the patent selling process, you still need to figure out how to monetize the patent.

 How to Sell a Patent

-How best to sell a patent will depend on your ultimate goals as well as your current circumstances.
+How best to sell a patent depends on your ultimate goals and the patent value as well as your current circumstances.

 To monetize your patent, you have a few options: